BAcanLL/Fruits-of-Labour/README.md

 # Fruits of Labour
 *Terrance, the tomato seeks to restore the lost glory of the tomato fruit.
-Help Terrance blast through hordes of angry vegetables using shovels, shears, and even revolvers on his way to prove once and for all that a tomato is a fruit.*
+Help Terrance blast through hordes of angry vegetables using shovels, shears, and even revolvers on his way to prove once and for all that a tomato is a in fact fruit.*

 ## Gameplay
 Fruits of Labour is a single-player, vegetable based shooter game.
-Explore the map and kill enemies while powering yourself up with the items they drop.
+Explore the map and kill enemies while powering yourself up with cool new items.

 ![Gameplay](Screenshots/Gameplay3.PNG)